City Hub

 How to use the hub

-Move from platform-level signal to a concrete city action plan.
+Move from platform-level signal to a concrete city review plan.

 Spot the signal